tuana9a/learn-java-servlet/README.md

 hibernate config file and mapper can be found in `templates` folder

-then you need to put it in `src/main/resources/`
+then you need to put it in `resource/` create if not exists

-for example `src/main/resources/hibernate.cfg.xml` and `src/main/resources/Book.hbm.xml`
+for example `resource/hibernate.cfg.xml`

-then build (package) the project to make it work properly
+package the project with `mvn package` then run by start script